Psychedelic art: In corporate advertising

 By the late 1960s, the commercial potential of psychedelic art had become hard to ignore.
 General Electric, for instance, promoted clocks with designs by New York artist Peter Max.
 A caption explains that each of Max's clocks "transposes time into multi-fantasy colors."
 In this and many other corporate advertisements of the late 1960s featuring psychedelic themes, the psychedelic product was often kept at arm's length from the corporate image: while advertisements may have reflected the swirls and colors of an LSD trip, the black-and-white company logo maintained a healthy visual distance.
 Several companies, however, more explicitly associated themselves with psychedelica: CBS, Neiman Marcus, and NBC all featured thoroughly psychedelic advertisements between 1968 and 1969.
 In 1968, Campbell's soup ran a poster promotion that promised to "Turn your wall souper-delic!"

 The early years of the 1970s saw advertisers using psychedelic art to sell a limitless array of consumer goods.
 Hair products, cars, cigarettes, and even pantyhose became colorful acts of pseudo-rebellion.
 The Chelsea National Bank commissioned a psychedelic landscape by Peter Max, and neon green, pink, and blue monkeys inhabited advertisements for a zoo.
 A fantasy land of colorful, swirling, psychedelic bubbles provided the perfect backdrop for a Clearasil ad.
 As Brian Wells explains, "The psychedelic movement has, through the work of artists, designers, and writers, achieved an astonishing degree of cultural diffusion… but, though a great deal of diffusion has taken place, so, too, has a great deal of dilution and distortion."
 Even the term "psychedelic" itself underwent a semantic shift, and soon came to mean "anything in youth culture which is colorful, or unusual, or fashionable."
 Puns using the concept of "tripping" abounded: as an advertisement for London Britches declared, their product was "great on trips!"
 By the mid-1970s, the psychedelic art movement had been largely co-opted by mainstream commercial forces, incorporated into the very system of capitalism that the hippies had struggled so hard to change.

 Other material

-Examples of other psychedelic art material are tapestry, curtains and stickers, clothing, canvas and other printed artefacts and furniture.
+Examples of other psychedelic art material are tapestry, blacklight posters printed with fluorescent ink against backgrounds of velvet black which are intended for display under an ultraviolet lamp which causes the colors to glow in the dark, paisley printed cloths, tie-dyed or batiked curtains and stickers with designs and slogans written in loopy, art nouveau-like fonts, clothing, canvas and other printed artefacts and furniture.